 Former gatehouse to the lodge of Worsley New Hall and the former residence of the Earl of Bridgewater was changed into a pub in March 1998.
-Named after the 3rd Duke's agent (who was in charge of the construction of the famous underground canals in the area), this traditional family pub serves wonderful, home made food and is well-known for its Sunday carvery (from 12.00 to 7.00pm).
-The cosy atmosphere of this pub is enhanced by the three open fires which roar in the winter months!
-More pubs and restaurants in Worsley.
+Named after the 3rd Duke's agent (who was in charge of the construction of the famous underground canals in the area), this traditional family pub serves wonderful, home-made food and is well-known for its Sunday carvery.
+The cosy atmosphere of this pub is enhanced by the three open fires which roar in the winter months More pubs and restaurants in Worsley.

 The Coach and Horses

 The Coach and Horses is certainly the oldest pub in Cadishead and indeed is one of the oldest in the whole area.
 It was first known as Smith's Ale House in 1715 but by 1772 it had become the White Lion.
 It gained its present name in 1792 and in the course of its history was once the mail house before the Post Office was built.